woleet/woleet-weblibs/README.md

 **`woleet.verify.WoleetDAB(file)`** or **`woleet.verify.WoleetDAB(hash)`**

-Provides an easy way to retrieve and verify all public proof receipts related to a given file/hash and created using the Woleet platform.
+Provides an easy way to retrieve and verify all public proof receipts related to a given file/hash created using the Woleet platform.

-Proof of existence receipts (created when anchoring data) and proof of signature receipts (created when anchoring signature) are retrieved from the Woleet platform and verified automatically.
+Proof of existence receipts (created when anchoring a data) and proof of signature receipts (created when anchoring the signature of a data) are retrieved from the Woleet platform and verified automatically.

 See example at [examples/verifyWoleetDAB.html](examples/verifyWoleetDAB.html)